 Even if you’re blessed with a gigantic bedroom closet, you’re probably going to need a dresser for stashing socks, underwear, undershirts, and other basics you don’t necessarily want to hang or put on a shelf.
-But even if you want something affordable, you’ll still want a dresser that looks decent and holds up.
+And just because you’re looking for something affordable doesn’t mean you have to sacrifice looks or quality.
 Sure, you could always go for the Ikea dressers everyone has (those would either be the Hemnes or the Malm), but where’s the creativity in that?
 To help you break out of the Ikea mold — and find something equally stylish without spending a ton of money — we put together the below selection of dressers in a range of styles and configurations, all of which are $300 or less.
 And if you’re refreshing your home, may we suggest checking out a few accents for your living room, bathroom, and kitchen while you’re at it?

-If your taste leans more cottagecore, you’ll like this dressser’s antique-y ceramic handles in pistachio and the two included wicker baskets.
+If your taste leans more cottagecore, you’ll like this dresser’s soft gray color and the two included wicker baskets.

 Tapered dowel legs add a subtle mid-century-modern touch to this otherwise simple dresser.